kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

 type: Tutorials
 ---

 To create a simple lambda function and trigger it with an event, you must first register a service using metadata service in Application Connector.
-This service then exposes the event that triggers the lambda.
-You must create a Service Instance which produces the event to enable this event in the Namespace.
+This service then sends the event that triggers the lambda.
+You must create a Service Instance which enables this event in the Namespace.
 Follow this guide to learn how to do it.

 ## Prerequisites

-- An Application (App) bound to the `production` Namespace
+- An Application bound to the `production` Namespace
 - Client certificates generated for the connected App.

->**NOTE:** To see how to create an Application, follow [this](https://kyma-project.io/docs/components/application-connector#tutorials-create-a-new-application) tutorial.
->To get the client certificate, see [this](https://kyma-project.io/docs/components/application-connector#tutorials-get-the-client-certificate) tutorial.
->To learn how to bind an Application to a Namespace, see [this](https://kyma-project.io/docs/components/application-connector#tutorials-bind-an-application-to-a-namespace) tutorial.
+>**NOTE:** See the respective tutorials to learn how to [create](https://kyma-project.io/docs/components/application-connector#tutorials-create-a-new-application) an Application, [get](https://kyma-project.io/docs/components/application-connector#tutorials-get-the-client-certificate) the client certificate, and [bind](https://kyma-project.io/docs/components/application-connector#tutorials-bind-an-application-to-a-namespace) an Application to a Namespace.

 ## Steps

 1. Use this example request body with defined AsyncAPI specification to register a service to the desired Application:

+1. Register an event service with this AsyncAPI specification to the desired Application.

    >**NOTE:** See [this](#tutorials-get-the-client-certificate) tutorial to learn how to register a service.

    ```json
    {